 I grind my knuckles into my forehead.
 I didn’t hate her before, but I start to now.
-I reassure her as gently as I can with my anger mounting: I don’t hate her.
-I didn’t leave because of her.
+I reassure her as gently as I can with my anger mounting that I don’t hate her and I didn’t leave because of her.

 She points out that I called her Granite’s equal, every bit as bad as him.
 If I hated him, she asks, why would I not hate her?

-I try feebly to split hairs: I don’t hate him, I just want him to stop.
+I try feebly to split hairs: I don’t hate him, I just want him to stop the things he does.
 But her eyes hold too many tears to see what I say, and it doesn’t matter anyway.
 I play right into her hands.